Cornell-MIT/PlanetWaves/docs/PLANETWAVES_README.txt

        E_each              : wave energy spectrum (x,y) in space and in (frequency,direction) space
-       ms                  : mean slope of liquid surface
+       ms                  : mean slope of liquid surface celerity            : phase speed of components of wave train [m/s]
 ================================================================================
 ================================================================================
 ================================================================================